-A covenant not to compete, or a non-competition agreement – known informally as a “non-compete” – is an employment agreement where the employee agrees not to compete with their current employer after they leave that employer, for a certain period of time.
+A covenant not to compete, or a non-competition agreement – known informally as a “non-compete” – is an employment agreement where the employee agrees not to compete with their current employer after they leave that employment, for a certain period of time.
 Texas law generally recognizes that non-competes can serve a valid and useful function for employers trying to protect their internal secrets, sales pricing and procedures, customer lists and other data from being used against them in the marketplace after someone leaves the company and joins a competitor or starts their own competitive business.
-The non-compete gives the employer the confidence that they can give someone access to critical information in their business that they don’t generally make public.
-There are often other provisions included in these agreements that have to do with confidentiality, or preventing the employee from drawing away other current employees when he or she leaves the job (called “anti-raiding” provisions).
+It can also serve to protect an employer from valuable sales relationships that the employee developed solely through access provided by working for that employer.
+The non-compete gives the employer the confidence that they can give someone access to critical information in their business that they don’t generally make public, or provide the employee access to their client relationships, without fearing that the employee could use such access to the employer’s detriment after leaving.
+There are often other provisions included in these agreements that have to do with confidentiality, or preventing the employee from drawing away other current employees when he or she leaves the job (informally called “non-solicit” or “anti-poaching” provisions).

 Some general rules: